da0mao/da0mao.github.io/source/_posts/java-learning-notes.md

 date: 2020-05-02 17:57:47
 ---

-Start to take some notes when learning Java:
+To help myself to take reference in the furture.
+I am starting to take some notes when learning Java Marcus Biel's great [tutorials](https://www.youtube.com/playlist?list=PLFmkgh1ckFjH1LaQvs_5pAuaZVVZ_3qcM) .

 <!-- more -->